Information for Authors

 GHTC Poster Presentation Guideline (PDF)

-If you are unable to submit your paper online, please email the Program Committee by this form.
+If you are unable to submit your paper online, or have questions, please email the Program Committee by this form.